-- Outline the principal considerations in developing a set of accounting standards for SMEs - Discuss solutions to the problem of differential financial reporting. - Discuss the reasons why the IFRS for SME's does not address certain topics.
+- Outline the principal considerations in developing a set of financial reporting standards for SMEs - Discuss solutions to the problem of differential financial reporting. - Discuss reasons why the IFRS for SMEs does not address certain topics.

-D PREPARATION OF EXTERNAL REPORTS FOR COMBINED ENTITIES AND JOINT VENTURES
+D PREPARATION OF EXTERNAL REPORTS FOR COMBINED ENTITIES AND JOINT ARRANGEMENTS interests and goodwill